emergency22/Firefighter-Cheatsheet/resources/design-document.md

 U2. _As a Firefighter Cheatsheet customer, I want to `be able to add apparatus` when I `am logged in`.
 The benefit will be the saving of apparatus to the user account._

+U3. _As a Firefighter Cheatsheet customer, I want to `delete an apparatus ` when I `am logged in`.
+The benefit will be the ability to delete unnecessary data._

-U3. _As a Firefighter Cheatsheet customer, I want to `add corresponding hoses to each apparatus` when I `am logged in`.
+U4. _As a Firefighter Cheatsheet customer, I want to `add corresponding hoses to each apparatus` when I `am logged in`.
 The benefit will be the saving of hoses for each apparatus._

-U4. _As a Firefighter Cheatsheet customer, I want to `delete apparatus and corresponding hoses` when I `am logged in`.
+U5. _As a Firefighter Cheatsheet customer, I want to `delete a specific hose` when I `am logged in`.
 The benefit will be the ability to delete unnecessary data._

-U5. _As a Firefighter Cheatsheet customer, I want to `be able to calculate pump discharge pressures` when I `click a button`.
+U6. _As a Firefighter Cheatsheet customer, I want to `be able to calculate pump discharge pressures` when I `click a button`.
 The benefit will be to make complicated calculations_

-U6. _As a Firefighter Cheatsheet customer, I want to `be able to edit the values on hoses` when I `click a button`.
-The benefit will be the ability to edit values in case a hose is changed on the apparatus (longer length, etc.)_

-U7. _As a Firefighter Cheatsheet customer, I want to `save each pump discharge pressure for each hose` when I `click a button`.
+U7. _As a Firefighter Cheatsheet customer, I want to `calculate a pump discharge pressure (PSI) for each hose` when I `click a button`.
 The benefit will be the ability to save the pump discharge pressure for later viewing._

-U8. _As a Firefighter Cheatsheet customer, I wast to `be able to see a neat, tidy version of hose pump discharge pressures` when I `click a button to see my cheat sheet`.
+U8. _As a Firefighter Cheatsheet customer, I wast to `be able to see a neat, tidy version of hose pump discharge pressures for each Apparatus and hose` when I `click a button to see my cheat sheet`.
 The benefit will be the ability to print a simple, tidy version of the cheatsheet for later use._

 U9. _As a Firefighter Cheatsheet customer, I want to `be shown fog nozzle and smooth bore pump discharge pressures` when I `see my cheat sheet`.
 The benefit will allow the user to utilize both pump discharge pressures if a nozzle is switched while fighting fire._

+STRETCH10. _As a Firefighter Cheatsheet customer, I want to `add a deck gun` when I `edit my cheatsheet`.
+The benefit will be to have this commonly used item alongside the listed hoses._

-STRETCH10. _As a Firefighter Cheatsheet customer, I want to `color code hoses` when I `see my cheatsheet`.
+STRETCH11. _As a Firefighter Cheatsheet customer, I want to `color code hoses` when I `see my cheatsheet`.
 The benefit will allow for easier visual identification._

-STRETCH11. _As a Firefighter Cheatsheet customer, I want to `add a deck gun` when I `edit my cheatsheet`.
-The benefit will be to have this commonly used item alongside the listed hoses._

 STRETCH12. _As a Firefighter Cheatsheet customer, I want to `add radio frequencies` when I `edit my cheatsheet`.
 The benefit will be to have radio frequencies listed in the event they are needed._